TianqGuo/MachineLearningNotes/stanford-cs336/assignment1-basics/cs336_basics/BPE_TOKENIZER.md

   - `bpe_tokenizer.py` — runtime encoder/decoder (`Tokenizer`) used by experiments and model evaluation.
 - `tokenizer_training/`
   - `bpe_train.py` — training pipeline for learning merges and vocab from text corpora; includes streaming, parallel pre-tokenisation, and compatibility helpers.
-- `training/` — legacy import shims that re-export the new tokenizer training utilities so older scripts/tests continue to work.
 - `transformer_decode/` — decoding utilities share vocabulary handling with the tokenizer (for generating text later).

 ## Training a Tokenizer